-Holders of Original Notes who do not exchange their Original Notes for Exchange Notes pursuant to the Exchange Offer will continue to be subject to the restrictions on transfer of the Original Notes set forth in the legend thereon as a consequence of the issuance of the Original Notes pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act.
-In general, Original Notes may not be offered or sold, unless registered under the Securities Act, except pursuant to an exemption from, or in a transaction not subject to, the Securities Act and applicable state securities laws.
-The Company currently does not anticipate that it will register the Original Notes under the Securities Act.
+Holders of original notes who do not exchange their original notes for new notes pursuant to the exchange offer will continue to be subject to the restrictions on transfer of the original notes set forth in the legend thereon as a consequence of the issuance of the original notes pursuant to an exemption from, or in a transaction not subject to, the registration requirements of the Securities Act of 1933.
+In general, original notes may not be offered or sold, unless registered under the Securities Act of 1933, except pursuant to an exemption from, or in a transaction not subject to, the Securities Act of 1933 and applicable state securities laws.
+We do not anticipate that we will register the original notes under the Securities Act of 1933.

-COMPETITION IN THE CABLE INDUSTRY -- WE OPERATE IN A VERY COMPETITIVE BUSINESS ENVIRONMENT.
+COMPETITION IN THE CABLE INDUSTRY -- WE OPERATE IN A VERY COMPETITIVE BUSINESS ENVIRONMENT WHICH CAN AFFECT OUR BUSINESS AND OPERATIONS.

 The industry in which we operate is highly competitive and in many instances we compete against companies with fewer regulatory burdens, easier access to financing, greater personnel resources, greater brand name recognition and long-standing relationships with regulatory authorities.
-Mergers, joint ventures and alliances among cable television operators, Regional Bell Operating Companies ("RBOCS"), long distance service providers, competitive local exchange carriers ("CLECS"), wireless service providers and others may result in providers capable of offering cable television and other telecommunications services in direct competition with us.
-Additionally, the Federal Communications Commission (the "FCC") and Congress are considering proposals to enhance the ability of direct broadcast satellite ("DBS") providers to gain access to additional programming, and to authorize DBS carriers to transmit local broadcast signals to local markets on a broader basis than permitted under current law.
-If DBS providers gain permission and are able to deliver local or regional broadcast signals more broadly, cable system operators will lose a competitive advantage over DBS providers.
+Mergers, joint ventures and alliances among cable television operators, Regional Bell Operating Companies, long distance service providers, competitive local exchange carriers, wireless service providers and others may result in providers capable of offering cable television and other telecommunications services in direct competition with us.
+Additionally, the Federal Communications Commission and Congress are considering proposals to enhance the ability of direct broadcast satellite providers to gain access to additional programming, and to authorize them to transmit local broadcast signals to local markets on a broader basis than permitted under current law.
+If they gain permission and are able to deliver local or regional broadcast signals more broadly, cable system operators will lose a competitive advantage over direct broadcast satellite providers.

-Under the Cable Television Consumer Protection and Competition Act of 1992 (the "1992 Cable Act"), franchising authorities are prohibited from granting exclusive cable television franchises and from unreasonably refusing to award additional competitive franchises.
-As a result, our cable systems are operated under non-exclusive franchises granted by local authorities.
+Additionally, our cable systems are operated under non-exclusive franchises granted by local authorities.
 These franchises are subject to renewal and renegotiation from time to time.
 Franchising authorities and other government or government-related entities are also allowed to operate cable systems in their communities without obtaining franchises.
 Competing operators may build systems in areas in which we hold franchises (referred to as "overbuilds").
 We are aware of overbuild situations in six of our systems and potential overbuild situations in four of our systems representing a total of approximately 45,000 customers.
 See "Business -- Competition."